Making School Affordable

-Our goal is to make holistic health education accessible to all.
-Our students use many funding options to pay for school, and we want to equip you with tools for success.
+Our students use many funding options to pay for school, and we want to equip you with the tools for success.

 Our students come from all walks of life and represent diverse needs.
 There is no one-size-fits-all approach to paying for college, and not everyone is aware of the options available that help students make higher education affordable.